abhishek-kumar-code/Redfish_Public/Specification.md

 Several situations occur where operation to privilege mapping varies from what might be specified at an entity schema level.
 These situations are:
 * Property Override - Where a property has different privilege requirements that the resource (document) it is in.
-For example, the Password property on the ManagerAccountresource requires the "ConfigureSelf" or the "ConfigureUser" privilege to change in contrast to the "ConfigureUser" privilege required for the rest of the properties on ManagerAccount resources.
+For example, the Password property on the ManagerAccountresource requires the "ConfigureSelf" or the "ConfigureUsers" privilege to change in contrast to the "ConfigureUsers" privilege required for the rest of the properties on ManagerAccount resources.
 * Subordinate Override - Where an entity is used in context of another entity and the contextual privileges need to govern.
 For example, the privileges for PATCH operations on EthernetInterface resources depends on whether the resource is subordinate to Manager (ConfigureManager is required) or ComputerSystem (ConfigureComponentis required) resources.